-This briefing considers the immediate impact of the Leave vote on public procurement in the UK, as well as the likely longer term impacts.
+This briefing considers the immediate impact of Brexit on public procurement in the UK, as well as the likely longer term impacts.

 What changes are likely in the longer term?

-For obvious reasons, the public procurement legislation will be heavily influenced by the nature of any future trade agreements between the UK and the EU.
+For obvious reasons, public procurement legislation will be heavily influenced by the nature of any future trade agreement between the UK and EU.

-- the GPA does not cover private utilities or defence procurement.
+• As noted above, the GPA does not cover private utilities, defence procurement or concessions.
 It seems very likely that there would be some liberalisation for private utilities.
 Defence procurement rules have always been contentious for Member States and we think it is unlikely that the UK would accept open access to non-UK bidders for defence and security-related contracts if it were not obliged to.
 That said, there has been an increasing drive by the current government to regulate single source contracts and increase competition, so it also seems unlikely that there would be no requirement for competition at all.

-- the GPA requires the implementation of a remedies regime but does not go into the same detail as the EU rules.
-It seems very likely that the UK would in time depart from the EU rules, which seem somewhat alien in the scheme of general UK law on judicial review and remedies.
-That would mean, for example, removing the possibility for automatic suspension and possibly also ineffectiveness.
+• The GPA requires the implementation of a remedies regime but does not go into the same detail as the EU rules.
+It seems very likely that the UK would, in time, depart from the EU rules which could mean, for example, removing the possibility for automatic suspension and possibly also ineffectiveness.
 The judicial review regime would have to develop over time to fill the gaps left by the specific remedies regime.

-- Generally, we think it is likely that the rules are likely to become simpler, retaining competitive procedures, but without the same level of detail that has been transposed as a result of the 2014 Directives.
-For example, some of the rules on contract modifications, and on the requirements regarding evaluation may well be relaxed.
-The key focus of the UK government in recent years, and therefore what is likely to be retained, has been transparency of opportunities and contract documents as a way of ensuring best value rather than transparency during the process (the purpose of which has largely been to ensure non-discrimination, and in particular prevent national favouritism).
+• Generally, we think it is likely that the rules will become simpler, retaining competitive procedures, but reducing the number of procedures and making tender processes less prescriptive than is currently the case.
+For example, some of the rules on contract modifications and on the requirements regarding transparency of evaluation may well be relaxed.
+The key focus of the UK in recent years, and therefore what is likely to be retained, has been transparency of opportunities and contract documents as a way of ensuring best value (rather than transparency during the process, the purpose of which has largely been to ensure non-discrimination, and in particular prevent national favouritism).

-- it is possible that we will see more variance in the public procurement rules as governments change.
+• It is also possible that we will see more variance in the public procurement rules as governments change.
 As legislation has been founded in EU law there has been little change in the law itself when governments have changed, although there have often been significant practical changes (the exception being the additional Lord Young reforms that were implemented with the 2014 Directive).
 It is certainly possible that we will see greater variation in the rules themselves due to policy changes.

 Is there anything you should consider right now?